RyotaMitaraiWeb/Flashcards-Service/README.md

 If the deck does not exist or is marked as deleted, an ``HttpFormattedException``-based JSON with status code 404 will be returned.

 ### Deleting a deck
-To delete a deck, send a DELETE request to ``/decks/{id}`` and attach the creator's JWT to the ``Authorization header``.
+To delete a deck, send a DELETE request to ``/decks/{id}`` and attach the creator's JWT to the ``Authorization`` header.
 The server will respond with 204 for a successful delete or an ``HttpFormattedException``-based JSON and status code of 401, 403, or 404, depending on the type of error.

+**Note:** this will merely mark the deck as deleted, but it will remain in the database.
+However, it won't be retrieved in any of the API calls whatsoever.

+### Editing a deck
+To edit a deck, send a PUT request to ``/decks/{id}`` and attach the creator's JWT to the ``Authorization`` header with the same JSON format as for POST requests to ``/decks``.
+The server will respond with 204 for a successful edit or an ``HttpFormattedException``-based JSON and status code of 401, 403, or 404, depending on the type of error.

+**Note:** this does not delete any previous flashcards.
+Rather, the deck's version is incremented and the flashcards in the submission are marked with the new version.
+Flashcards with older versions are not retrieved in GET requests.

 ## Custom validators
 ### ``UniqueUsername``